 Cash and cash equivalents.
 We consider all highly liquid investments purchased with an original maturity of three months or less to be unrestricted cash equivalents.
 Our unrestricted cash and cash equivalents are held in institutions in the U.S. and include deposits in a money market account that is unrestricted as to withdrawal or use.
-As of October 31, 2022, we had unrestricted cash and cash equivalents of \$210.2 million.
+As of April 30, 2023 and January 31, 2023, we had unrestricted cash and cash equivalents of \$225.6 million and \$254.3 million, respectively.
 Due to the short-term nature of these instruments, we believe that we do not have any material exposure to changes in the fair value of our cash and cash equivalents as a result of changes in interest rates.

 Long-term debt.
-As of October 31, 2022, we had \$343.4 million outstanding under our term loan facility and no amounts drawn under our Revolving Credit Facility.
+As of April 30, 2023 and January 31, 2023, we had \$286.9 million and \$341.3 million, respectively, outstanding under our term loan facility and no amounts drawn under our Revolving Credit Facility.
 Our overall interest rate sensitivity under these credit facilities is primarily influenced by any amounts borrowed and the prevailing interest rates on these instruments.
-The interest rate on our term loan credit facility and Revolving Credit Facility is variable and was 5.56% at October 31, 2022.
+The stated interest rate on our term loan credit facility and Revolving Credit Facility is variable and was 6.56% at April 30, 2023.
 Accordingly, we may incur additional expense if interest rates further increase in future periods.
-For example, a one percent increase in the interest rate on the amount outstanding under our credit facilities at October 31, 2022 would result in approximately \$3.4 million of additional interest expense over the next 12 months.
+For example, a one percent increase in the interest rate on the amount outstanding under our credit facilities at April 30, 2023 would result in approximately \$2.9 million of additional interest expense over the next 12 months.
 The interest rate on our \$600 million of unsecured Senior Notes due 2029 is fixed at 4.50%.

 Item 4.
-Controls and Procedures
+Controls and procedures

-Evaluation of Disclosure Controls and Procedures
+Evaluation of disclosure controls and procedures

-Management, with the participation of the Company's Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO"), has evaluated the effectiveness of the Company's disclosure controls and procedures as of October 31, 2022, the end of the period covered by this Quarterly Report on Form 10-Q. The term "disclosure controls and procedures," as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act, means controls and other procedures of a company that are designed to provide reasonable assurance that the information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
+Management, with the participation of the Company's Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO"), has evaluated the effectiveness of the Company's disclosure controls and procedures as of April 30, 2023, the end of the period covered by this Quarterly Report on Form 10-Q. The term "disclosure controls and procedures," as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act, means controls and other procedures of a company that are designed to provide reasonable assurance that the information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to provide reasonable assurance that the information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, or persons performing similar functions, as appropriate, to allow timely decisions regarding required disclosure.
 Management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving their objectives and management necessarily applies its judgment in evaluating the cost-benefit relationship of possible controls and procedures.

-Based on such evaluation, the CEO and CFO have concluded that as of October 31, 2022, the Company's disclosure controls and procedures were not effective because of the material weaknesses in internal control over financial reporting described below.
+Based on such evaluation, our CEO and our CFO concluded that as of April 30, 2023, the Company's disclosure controls and procedures were effective at the reasonable assurance level.

+Changes in internal control over financial reporting